oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

-      and the `--fromImage` refers to an image in a repository, and the repository image is newer than the locally cached version of the image, then the command will download the repository image to the local docker cache and use it instead of using the outdated local image.
+      and the `--fromImage` refers to an image in a repository, and the repository image is newer than the locally cached version of the image, then the command will download the repository image to the local Docker cache and use it instead of using the outdated local image.
-  - This option can be used to generate a domain home or a model home in the new image using WDT.
+  - You can use this option to generate a domain home or a model home in the new image using WDT.

 - Optionally include a WDT install and model files in the image (for the Model in Image domain home soure type).